My Policy Priorities

 Housing Affordability is an Urgent Crisis

 Ontario’s housing affordability crisis is a fundamental threat to the future of our communities in Etobicoke-Lakeshore.
 The numbers tell a clear story: over the past decade in Toronto, average rents have gone up by 60% and the average price of a home by 94% - while average wages have grown by only 17%.
 Young people are priced out of their neighbourhoods.
-Families are forced into overcrowded or unsafe living conditions.
+Families are forced into overcrowded living conditions.
 More and more people spend over half their income on rent.
-Working people increasingly give up on the dream of homeownership.
-In major cities like Toronto, homelessness continues to grow.
+In cities like Toronto, homelessness continues to grow.
+And this affects everyone, as our broken housing market threatens our overall economic prosperity and living standards.
+Over-investment in housing speculation instead of business, innovation and technology means lower productivity and poorer prospects for all Ontarians.
 We cannot afford more of the same.
 We must do more to build affordable homes, strengthen rent protections and create opportunities for hardworking Ontarians to own their own homes.
-Addressing this crisis isn’t just about housing—it’s about protecting Ontario’s economic future and creating a more equitable society for all.

 We Need to Build More Affordable Homes

-For too many people, finding an affordable and safe place to live is far too difficult in Toronto’s rental market dominated by for-profit private landlords.
-Meanwhile, a decades-long lack of investment in the construction of publicly owned affordable housing has created a deep and severe shortage that is fuelling a worsening cycle of homelessness and poverty in our communities.
-It’s time for serious investment in housing that meets the needs of all — that’s why the Ontario NDP has committed to the largest home-building program in Ontario’s history, Homes Ontario, which will double the supply of permanently affordable homes, provide funding for non-profit and co-op housing providers, and expand protections for renters.
+For too many people, finding an affordable place to live is far too difficult in Toronto’s rental market dominated by for-profit private landlords.
+Meanwhile, a decades-long lack of investment in the construction of publicly-owned affordable housing has created a deep and severe shortage that is fuelling a worsening cycle of homelessness and poverty in our communities.
+It’s time for serious investment in housing that meets the needs of all - that’s why the Ontario NDP has committed to the largest home-building program in Ontario’s history, Homes Ontario, which will double the supply of permanently affordable homes, provide funding for non-profit and co-op housing providers and convert privately-owned rental units to permanently affordable public, non-profit housing.
+Our plan doesn’t rely on for-profit developers and guarantees that shovels get in the ground to build truly affordable housing in our communities.
+The Ontario NDP has also committed to bringing our Homes Ontario plan to Etobicoke-Lakeshore - by building affordable homes like co-ops where developers have failed to deliver housing (priority target locations include the area surrounding Mimico GO, the failed Grand Central Mimico project).

 You Shouldn’t Need Generational Wealth to Own a Home